SauravMukherjee44/Aec-Library-Website/README.md

 <h1 align="center">Open-Source Library Website </h1>

-This is a College Library Website in which you can keep a record of all the books you have issued.
+This is a Open-Source Library Website in which you can keep a record of all the books you have issued.

 <h4>[ In development Phase ]
 [ Hacktoberfest-Accepted ] </h4>